saikumaryangala/personal-website-portfolio/README.md

-This is a clone for the cynthia ugwu (https://cynthiaugwu.com/) which was taken from the  awwards website this was done for the learining purpose
+This is a clone for the cynthia ugwu (https://cynthiaugwu.com/) which was taken from the  awwards website this is a  fun website i built  for fun and also to learn new things.

 html css and the java script are used  in this project